maxisam/ngx-clipboard/README.md

  - If you need to use it on 5.x, please use version 10.x.x.
  - If you need to use it on 8.x, please use version 12.x.x.
  - If you need to use it on 9.x, please use version 13.x.x.
+ - If you need to use it on 10.x, please use version 14.x.x.

 The code are pretty much the same, in v8.0.0 it uses InjectionToken which requires angular4 and above.